Sydney | 1st December 2019

 Amongst the many greats of the game that did not record a triple are:

-Suprisingly, 4 of the top 5 run scorers in Test cricket never made a triple century.
-Only Brian Lara from this Top 5 run scorers list made a triple century.
+Suprisingly, none of the top 5 run scorers in Test cricket (Tendulkar, Ponting, Kallis, Dravid and Cook) made a triple century.

 The full list of players who have scored triple tons in test cricket is shown below in order of their score.